-Today there are 46 boutiques and the Arcade, described as ‘the jewel in Mayfair’, welcomes 4 million visitors a year.
-In 2019 seven new boutiques opened alongside long-established boutiques like N.Peal, whose cashmere shop has been in the Arcade 83 years.
+Today, there are 46 boutiques and the Arcade, described as ‘the jewel in Mayfair’, welcomes 4 million visitors a year.
+In 2020 5 new boutiques opened alongside long-established boutiques like N.Peal, whose cashmere shop has been in the Arcade 84 years.
 Several boutiques are exclusive to the Arcade – like the Manolo Blahnik men’s shoe boutique, which is the only one in the world, along with Somlo Omega Vintage.

 Burlington Arcade is known too for its celebrated fragrance houses like Roja Parfums and Penhaligons, and for hand-made leather goods with cult boutiques Strathberry and Kwanpen.
 It is also home to some of Britain’s most popular global brands like Vilebrequin, Globe Trotter, Ladurée and Lalique.
 It’s the eclectic, quirky mix of prestigious jewellery, watches, macarons, food and beverage, swimwear, beauty, leather, footwear and cashmere that gives Burlington Arcade such a quintessentially British feel – plus it’s dog friendly.